DETAILED ACTION

 Additionally, as evidenced by Yamazaki, the inclusion of a heat transfer member between the surfaces of adjacent thermoelectric elements in a multi-stage thermoelectric converter amounts to the use of a known component in the art for its intended purpose to achieve an expected result, and one of ordinary skill would have a reasonable expectation of success when including a heat transfer member between the heat generation surface of the first thermoelectric element and the heat absorption surface of the second thermoelectric element of modified Hamano based on the teaching of Yamazaki.

-Modified Hamano further discloses a first heater transfer block (Hamano - [0039] L3 - substrate 12; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heater transfer block) interposed between the plate portion of the cold sink (Hamano - [0071] L3 – first heat transfer layer 31) and the heat absorption surface of the first thermoelectric element (Hamano - [0039] L3 - substrate 12; Venkatasubramanian - top surface of uppermost 9 in Fig. 1; [0029]); a second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block) interposed between the plate portion of the heat sink (Hamano - [0071] L6 – second heat transfer layer 32) and the heat generation surface of the second thermoelectric element (Hamano - [0039] L4; substrate 13; Venkatasubramanian - bottom surface of uppermost 10 in Fig. 1); and a sealing cover directly connecting an edge of the plate portion of the cold sink and an edge of the heat sink to each other (Hamano - [0051] – 21, 22, and 23 in Fig. 3), to seal the first and second thermoelectric element (Venkatasubramanian - 3 and 4 in Fig. 1) and prevent a foreign substance from being introduced (Hamano - [0051] L12) into the first and second thermoelectric element (Venkatasubramanian - 3 and 4 in Fig. 1).
+Modified Hamano further discloses a first heater transfer block (Hamano - [0039] L3 - substrate 12; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heater transfer block) interposed between the plate portion of the cold sink (Hamano - [0071] L3 – first heat transfer layer 31) and the heat absorption surface of the first thermoelectric element (Hamano - [0039] L3 - substrate 12; Venkatasubramanian - top surface of uppermost 9 in Fig. 1; [0029]); a second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block) interposed between the plate portion of the heat sink (Hamano - [0071] L6 – second heat transfer layer 32) and the heat generation surface of the second thermoelectric element (Hamano - [0039] L4; substrate 13; Venkatasubramanian - bottom surface of uppermost 10 in Fig. 1); and a sealing cover (Hamano – 21, 22, and 23 in Fig. 3) directly connected to an edge of the plate portion of the cold sink (Hamano – 21 in relation to an edge of 31 in Fig. 3) and an edge of the heat sink (Hamano - [0051]; 22 in relation to an edge of 32 in Fig. 3), to seal the first and second thermoelectric element (Venkatasubramanian - 3 and 4 in Fig. 1) and prevent a foreign substance from being introduced (Hamano - [0051] L12) into the first and second thermoelectric element (Venkatasubramanian - 3 and 4 in Fig. 1).

-Modified Hamano further discloses the sealing cover is connected to the edges of the cold sink and the heat sink by an adhesive (Hamano - 23 in Fig. 3; [0051]), wherein the sealing cover (Hamano - [0051] – 21, 22, and 23 in Fig. 3) surrounds edges of the first and second thermoelectric elements (Venkatasubramanian – 3 and 4 in Fig. 1), the heat transfer block (Yamazaki - [0026] lines 225 and 226 disclose thermal conductor M; M in Figures 8-10), the first heater transfer block and the second heater transfer block (Hamano - [0039] L3-4 - substrates 12 and 13).
+Modified Hamano further discloses one end (Hamano – an end of 21 in Fig. 3) of the sealing cover (Hamano – 21, 22, and 23 in Fig. 3) is directly connected to the edge of the cold sink (Hamano- an end of 21 in relation to an edge of 31 in Fig. 3) and another end of the sealing cover (Hamano – an end of 22 in Fig. 3) is directly connected to the edge of the heat sink (Hamano – an end of 22 in relation to an edge of 32), wherein the sealing cover (Hamano - [0051] – 21, 22, and 23 in Fig. 3) surrounds edges of the first and second thermoelectric elements (Venkatasubramanian – 3 and 4 in Fig. 1), the heat transfer block (Yamazaki - [0026] lines 225 and 226 disclose thermal conductor M; M in Figures 8-10), the first heater transfer block and the second heater transfer block (Hamano - [0039] L3-4 - substrates 12 and 13).

 With regard to the limitations “cold sink,” “heat sink,” “heat generation,” “heat absorption,” and “to release heat transferred from the cold sink to an outside of the second thermoelectric element”, the limitations are directed to the manner in which the apparatus is intended to be used, and it is noted that a recitation directed to the manner in which a claimed apparatus is intended to be used does not distinguish the claimed apparatus from the prior art, if the prior art has the capability to so perform.
 See MPEP 2111.02, 2112.01 and 2114-2115.

 Regarding claim 15, modified Hamano discloses all the claim limitations as set forth above.
-Modified Hamano further discloses the first thermoelectric element comprises: a first heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heat dissipation sheet) disposed between the first heater transfer block (Hamano – [0042]; another one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heater transfer block) and a heat absorption-side electrode portion (Hamano - [0041]; 14 on upper surface of 12 in Fig. 3); and a second heat dissipation sheet (Hamano - [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heat dissipation sheet) disposed between a first surface of the heat transfer block (Yamazaki – surface of M in Figures 8-10) and a heat generation-side electrode portion (Hamano - [0041]; 14 on lower surface of 13 in Fig. 3), wherein the first heater transfer block (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate) is interposed between the plate portion of the cold sink (Hamano - [0071] L3 – first heat transfer layer 31) and the first heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heat dissipation sheet).
+Modified Hamano further discloses the first thermoelectric element comprises: a first heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heat dissipation sheet) disposed between the first heater transfer block (Hamano – [0042]; another one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heater transfer block) and a heat absorption-side electrode portion of the first thermoelectric element (Hamano - [0041]; 14 on upper surface of 12 in Fig. 3); and a second heat dissipation sheet (Hamano - [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heat dissipation sheet) disposed between a first surface of the heat transfer block (Yamazaki – surface of M in Figures 8-10) and a heat generation-side electrode portion of the first thermoelectric element (Hamano - [0041]; 14 on lower surface of 13 in Fig. 3), wherein the first heater transfer block (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate) is interposed between the plate portion of the cold sink (Hamano - [0071] L3 – first heat transfer layer 31) and the first heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a first heat dissipation sheet).

 Regarding claim 16, modified Hamano discloses all the claim limitations as set forth above.
-Modified Hamano further discloses the second thermoelectric element includes: a third heat dissipation sheet (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a third heat dissipation sheet) disposed between a second surface of the heat transfer block (Yamazaki – opposing surface of M in Figures 8-10) and a heat-absorption side electrode portion (Hamano - [0041]; 14 on upper surface of 12 in Fig. 3); a fourth heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a fourth heat dissipation sheet) disposed between a heat generation-side electrode portion (Hamano - [0041]; 14 on lower surface of 13 in Fig. 3) and the second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block), wherein the second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block) is interposed between the plate portion of the heat sink (Hamano - [0071] L6 – second heat transfer layer 32) and the fourth heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a fourth heat dissipation sheet).
+Modified Hamano further discloses the second thermoelectric element includes: a third heat dissipation sheet (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a third heat dissipation sheet) disposed between a second surface of the heat transfer block (Yamazaki – opposing surface of M in Figures 8-10) and a heat-absorption side electrode portion of the second thermoelectric element (Hamano - [0041]; 14 on upper surface of 12 in Fig. 3); a fourth heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a fourth heat dissipation sheet) disposed between a heat generation-side electrode portion of the second thermoelectric element (Hamano - [0041]; 14 on lower surface of 13 in Fig. 3) and the second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block), wherein the second heater transfer block (Hamano - [0039] L4; substrate 13; [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a second heater transfer block) is interposed between the plate portion of the heat sink (Hamano - [0071] L6 – second heat transfer layer 32) and the fourth heat dissipation sheet (Hamano – [0042]; one of the layers of the disclosed multilayer structure of the substrate satisfies the limitation requiring a fourth heat dissipation sheet).

 Regarding claim 17, modified Hamano discloses all the claim limitations as set forth above.
 Modified Hamano further discloses the sealing cover (Hamano - [0051] – 21, 22, and 23 in Fig. 3) includes an inner surface spaced apart from edges of the heat transfer block, the first heat transfer block and the second heat transfer block (Hamano – 22a in Fig. 3 is between inner surface of 21, 22, and 23 in Fig. 3 and the top and bottom surfaces of 11, 12, and 13 in Fig. 3).
 It is noted that if modified Hamano does not disclose the sealing cover includes an inner surface spaced apart from edges of the heat transfer block, the first heater transfer block and the second heater transfer block, it would have been obvious to one skilled in the art at the time the invention was filed to form the sealing cover such that an inner surface of the sealing cover is spaced apart from edges of the heat transfer block, the first heater transfer block and the second heater transfer block because such a modification amounts to a matter of design choice and it has been held that rearranging parts of an invention involves only routine skill in the art while the device having the claimed dimensions would not perform differently than the prior art device, In re Japikse, 86 USPQ 70.